SirJamesClarkMaxwell/NumericStorm/NumericStorm/documentation/Fitting/Nealder-Mead/SimplexFitter.md

 ## Simple explanation of the abstract SimplexFitter class
 [About the General Simplex Algorithm](https://nils-olovsson.se/articles/downhill_simplex/#citation-crane)
-This class is the abstract class for future implementations of the Simplex optimization solvers.
-It was designed in such a way that the user could define his own implementation of the Simplex optimization technique.
+This abstract class serves as a blueprint for future implementations of Simplex optimization solvers.
+It is designed to allow users to define their own implementations of the Simplex optimization technique.

 ### The main idea
-Because we want to make this class really general, we decided to use factory design pattern almost in every place.
-This technique allows us to extract the some functionality
+To ensure maximum flexibility, we have incorporated the factory design pattern extensively throughout this class.
+This approach enables us to extract functionality and facilitate easy customization.